wp-plugins/ibeducator/readme.txt

 8. **Course Settings**

 == Changelog ==

+= 1.4.0 =
+* Refactored the payment system.
+Now, developers can create custom payment gateways.
+* Added the taxes feature.
+Because it is a new feature, please test it carefully before using.
+  - Added the "Taxes" tab to the settings page.
+  - Enable/disable taxes.
+  - Enter prices inclusive of taxes or exclusive.
+  - Manage tax rates.
+* Added new settings to the Educator > Settings, General.
+  - Location.
+  - Store customers' IPs on purchases.
+* Added billing info on the payment page if taxes are enabled.
+  - First name, last name, address, city, state, postcode, country.
+* Modified the following pages:
+  - Payment page (Modified the HTML output).
+  - Payment thank you page (Modified the HTML output and improved the payment summary display).
+* Improved the autocomplete fields (for example, "Student" and "Course" select fields on the "Edit Payment" admin page).
+* The flush_rewrite_rules function is not called on every plugin update anymore.
+It's called on plugin activation/deactivation only.
+* Improvements to the get_access_status method from IB_Educator class.
+If entry is pending and payment is pending, the status should be "pending_entry".
+* Modified "ib_educator_register_form" action hook.
+Now, it receives WP_Error object instead of an array of error codes as the first argument.
+* Code refactoring.

 = 1.3.5 =
 * Added the beta version of the Stripe payment gateway.
 It's a beta version, so please test it before using it on production.